jesusarielpena/shiny_app/README.md

 # shiny_app

-This shiny application was developed following some of the shiny tutorials on the web.
+This shiny application was developed following some of the shiny tutorials from R Studio online.

-The aplication will show a census visualization of the united states using data from the 2010 US census.
+The aplication will show a map containing a census visualization of the united states using data from the 2010 US census.

 A map of the different states is displayed on teh right side of the app.